 It’s true what they say: the smog is real.
 Stepping outside right after your flight landing, you’ll feel the pollution in hit your lungs.
 When we were there, it was more like standing beside a highway rather than than poisonous or choking, and breathing was fine.
 I thought I’d have great difficulty breathing after my rib-bruising freak bike accident the previous stop, but it wasn’t an issue.
 Our driver told us people in Beijing don’t mind the smog as they are used to it (sad as that is).
 And you’ll get used to it to, possibly, maybe – depending on your health.
 Asthmatics and emphysemics, perhaps wander elsewhere.

 Where to stay: If you’re there for a day, We would recommend staying in the central area, next to the main sights (Tienanmen Square, Forbidden City).
 There are a few Marriott/SPG hotels in that area that would be great to stay (though quite pricey if paying cash rather than SPG/Marriott points).
 The Renaissance Beijing Wangfujing was very central, near the Forbidden City and Wanfujing Market.
-If you’re a Marriott Elite member (Gold or higher) you get access to the Concierge level which includes breakfast, evening snacks (which served as our dinner!), alcohol at certain times, and non-alcoholic drinks all day, not to mention a great view over Beijing.
+Hotels in Beijing are relatively inexpensive if you avoid some of the more luxury options.

 Good Call on The Wall